Plane circling Mississippi lands in field. Source says pilot is in custody after alleged Walmart threat

 Error!
 There was an error processing your request.

+Video she shared with CNN shows the small plane largely intact in a field with law enforcement surrounding the pilot.

+Ward heard the plane coming and ran over to her father-in-law's house to hide in the basement, she said.
+"That's when we heard the thud."

-The Tupelo Walmart store is "currently closed and evacuated," Charles Crowson, director of the Walmart Press Office, tells CNN.
+The Tupelo Walmart store is "currently closed and evacuated," Charles Crowson, director of the Walmart Press Office, told CNN earlier, while the plane was airborne.

 "We're working closely with local investigators and are referring questions to law enforcement," he added.

-The Federal Aviation Administration "is aware and is coordinating with local law enforcement," the agency says in an email to CNN Saturday morning.

-The FBI field office in Jackson, Mississippi, is involved in the incident response, a spokesperson said.
+The FBI field office in Jackson, Mississippi, was involved in the incident response, a spokesperson said.

 This is a developing story.
 Check back for updates.